 As an international student, you are responsible for meeting the obligations to maintain your legal status in the United States.
 OISS will continue to keep you informed of the current changes to immigration regulations as we become aware of them.

-- Be a full-time student each quarter in attendance.
+Be a full-time student each quarter in attendance.
 You must complete (not just register) for a full course load each quarter.
 To maintain your status, you must successfully complete at least 12 units each quarter.
-You must also sign your enrollment agreement at the beginning of each quarter.
 If you need to drop below full-time hours, make an appointment to see the CCH International Student Advisor BEFORE taking any action.

 If you drop below twelve units without permission, the International Student Office is required to report this to the Department of Homeland Security.